Dave16384/8008_computer/README.md

-Home-brew Intel 8008 computer with monitor and SCELBAL BASIC interpreter in EEPROM.

 For many years I had been interested in building a computer using the the Intel 8008 microprocessor.
 Finally I had the time to revisit my wish.
 A search turned up Jim Loos' 8008 Single Board Computer.
 Here was working hardware and most importantly, a monitor and a high level language!
 Jim had built